Happy New Year everyone!

 Germany (June) – During the Ramadan holidays, we are thinking of going to Germany, not sure if it’s Munich or Berlin.
 Most probably, it will be Munich.
 This is my chance to see the beautiful castles I have always dreamt of.
 We will be traveling there with my daughter’s godparents.
 We have been planning this group travel for 2 years now so I hope we push this through.

-Los Angeles, California (August) – As part of our annual commitment, we (or at least my husband) is going to attend the OBAP Annual Convention in LA.
+Los Angeles, California (August) – As part of our annual commitment, we (or at least my husband) are going to attend the OBAP Annual Convention in LA.
 We provide scholarships for aspiring pilots (the H&C Wellington Excellence Achievement Scholarship) because we understand the financial challenges associated with pursuing a career in Aviation.

 Miami, Florida (December) – As usual, I think we are going to spend Christmas and/or New Year with my husband’s parents.